 Dr Andrew Dunster CChem MRSC

 He is currently working on several major market-focussed projects on low carbon cements, waste derived organic fibres and resource efficient and sustainable construction.
-Andrew has also published widely and his publications since the late 1980’s include many technical guidance documents and journal papers.
-He is also a member of the Sustainability Group of the Institute of Minerals, Mining and Metallurgy.
+He is also a member of the Sustainability Group of the Institute of Materials, Minerals and Mining.